flipperdevices/flipperzero-firmware/electronics/README.md

 ### Misc
 -[Amazon link](https://amzn.to/3ZMzzQk) This is a 125KHz RFID reader with keypad.
 The output is 4-bit Wiegand for the keypad and 26/34-bit Wiegand for the RFID reader.
 I bought this to use in my Wiegand video.

-## Disclaimer
+## Not-Disclaimer
-When you purchase through links on this page, I may earn an affiliate commission.  #commissionsearned
+Amazon has currently suspended by affilate commisions, so when you purchase through links on this page I will not earn an affiliate commission.  #nocommissionsearned